Technology Services: Frequently Asked Questions

 Where can authoritative references be found?

-- ISO/IEC JTC 1/SC 42 — the international subcommittee responsible for AI standards, including ISO/IEC 42001 (AI management systems) and ISO/IEC 23053 (framework for AI systems using machine learning).
+2. ISO/IEC JTC 1/SC 42 — The joint technical committee responsible for AI standards internationally, including ISO/IEC 42001 (AI management systems) and ISO/IEC TR 24028 (AI trustworthiness).

 How do requirements vary by jurisdiction or context?